 There is no difference found by gender.

-Foster Youth and self-reported military retention is lower than the overall retention rate and significantly lower in the success rate for transferable courses.
+Foster Youth and self-reported military retention is lower than the overall retention rate; their success rates for transferable courses are among the lowest.

 Table B.6.1.
 Transferable Courses Cohort and Retention Count and Percentages by Race/Ethnicity